Lroes/ARc-Electric_Wiki/How-To-Use-ArcLight.md

 This page will walk through the UI and operation of the ARc-Light application, and give in-depth tutorials on each feature.

 ### Install ARc-Light
 To install ARc-Light, click on the link below or search for "ARc-Light" in the Google Play store.
-The IOS version ARc-Light is not available yet.
+The IOS version of ARc-Light is not yet available.

 <div align="center">